ZacharyGeurts/AMOURANTHRTX/README.md

 Hackers.
 Nothing inside here.
 Commercial, switch your build from debug to release.
 StoneKey.hpp should be global singleton's to the other hpp department store.
+Include logging.hpp as the cpp is needed for the impl.
 Every blessing of Vulkan upon you.
 1.3 is dead to us.
 1.4+ and == 0
 Keep running ```./linux.sh run``` until it starts purring.
 Ask Grok "why it stoopid" like I do.